Ollama Herd vs LocalAI

 What is LocalAI?

-LocalAI (~43K GitHub stars) is an open-source, self-hosted alternative to OpenAI created by Ettore Di Giacinto.
-It bundles multiple inference backends — llama.cpp, whisper.cpp, stable diffusion, bark, piper, and more — behind a single OpenAI-compatible API, all packaged in one Docker container.
+LocalAI (~48K GitHub stars as of August 2026) is an open-source, self-hosted alternative to OpenAI created by Ettore Di Giacinto.
+It bundles multiple inference backends, llama.cpp, whisper.cpp, stable diffusion, bark, piper, and more, behind a single OpenAI-compatible API, all packaged in one Docker container.
 LocalAI supports NVIDIA, AMD, Intel, and Apple Silicon hardware and includes a built-in model gallery with hundreds of pre-configured models.

 What is Ollama Herd?